modalitysystems/modalitysoftware-docs/CreateTeam/deployteamsapp.md

 ** NOTE Some of the steps below require making changes to your Microsoft Online Tennant which can sometimes take a few hours to take effect. ***

-## Admin Consent for Team Governance App API
+## Admin Consent for Create Team App API

 For the App to be able to create teams in the target Teams Tenant, it is a requirement that a Office 365 Global Admin of that tenant grants admin consent.